eNMS-automation/eNMS/docs/automation/services.rst

 Validation
 **********

+- ``Conversion Method`` (default: ``No conversion``) Some services will fetch a result from an external source.
+  There are three conversion modes:

+  - ``Text`` Convert the result to a python string.
+  - ``JSON`` Convert a string representing JSON data to a python dictionary.
+  - ``XML`` Convert a string representing XML data to a python dictionary.

+- ``Validation Method`` The validation method depends on whether the result is a string or a dictionary.

+  -  ``Text match`` Matches the result against ``Content Match`` (string inclusion, or regular expression if ``Match content against Regular expression`` is selected)
+  - ``dictionary Equality`` Check for equality against the dictionary provided in ``Dictionary Match``
+  - ``dictionary Inclusion`` Check for dictionary inclusion, in the sense that all ``key`` : ``value`` pairs from the dictionary provided in ``Dictionary Match`` can be found in the result.

+- ``Negative Logic`` Simply reverses the pass/fail decision if checked.
+This is useful in the following situations:  Run a netmiko command to check active alarm status.
+If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
+Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
+- ``Delete spaces before matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
+This is particularly helpful for multi-line content matches.

 Notification
 ************

-Type of notification
-********************

-When a service (or a workflow) finishes, you can choose to receive a notification that contains the logs of the service (whether it was successful or not for each device, etc).
+When a service finishes, you can choose to receive a notification with the results.
 There are three types of notification:

-- Mail notification: eNMS sends a mail to an address of your choice.
+- Mail notification: eNMS sends a mail to the address(es) of your choice.
 - Slack notification: eNMS sends a message to a channel of your choice.
 - Mattermost notification: same as Slack, with Mattermost.

+You can configure the following parameters:

+- ``Send notification`` Enable sending results notification
+- ``Notification Method`` Mail, Slack or Mattermost.
+- ``Notification header`` A header displayed at the beginning of the notification.
+- ``Include Result Link in summary``: whether the notification contains a link to the results.
+- ``Mail recipients`` Must be a list of email addresses, separated by comma. if left empty, the recipients defined in the configuration.
+- ``Display only failed nodes`` the notification will not include devices for which the service ran successfully.

-To set up the mail system, you must set the following variables in the configuration:
+To set up the mail system, you must set the variable of the ``mail`` section in the configuration.
 ``server``, ``port``, ``use_tls``, ``username``, ``sender``, ``recipients``.
 Besides, you must set the password via the ``MAIL_PASSWORD`` environment variable.